Funding for Postdocs

 Postdoc.Mobility

-These SNF fellowships facilitate a research stay abroad of 24 months for postdocs up to 3 years after the doctorate.
+These SNSF fellowships facilitate a research stay abroad of 24 months for postdocs up to 3 years after the doctorate.
 In addition, a return grant for a 3 to 12-month research period upon returning to Switzerland can be applied for.

 Scientific Exchanges The SNSF supports short research stays of one to six months.